Metrics in Detail

 • Multiple tabs with different Customers in Gladly – Agent views Customer Profile A on Gladly in one tab, then opens a new tab with Customer Profile B on Gladly.
 The time after the Agent opens Profile B is tracked as Handle Time for Customer B.

-Note - Gladly open on multiple browser tabs
+Gladly open on multiple browser tabs

 We do not recommend Agents having multiple Gladly instances open on different tabs.
 If an Agent has multiple tabs of Gladly open simultaneously and moves quickly between them, this may cause inconsistent time tracking.

-• Multitasking on a phone call – Agent is on a phone call with Customer A while viewing their Customer Profile on Gladly, then they navigate in Gladly to the Profile for Customer B while they are still on the phone.
+• Multitasking on a phone call – Agent is on a phone call with Customer A while viewing their Customer Profile on Gladly, then they navigate in Gladly to the Profile for Customer B while still on the phone.
 The time that the Agent is viewing Customer A’s Profile is tracked as Handle Time for Customer A, and the time the Agent is viewing Customer B’s Profile is tracked as Handle Time for Customer B.

 • Going idle to Away – Agent views a Customer Profile on Gladly, then walks away from their computer.
-They have not closed their Gladly tab or navigated to a different page in Gladly, and they have not marked themselves Away.
+They have not closed their Gladly tab or navigated to a different page in Gladly and have not marked themselves Away.
 After a period of inactivity (configured by an Administrator), the Agent is marked Away.
 The time before the Agent is marked Away is tracked as Handle Time for that Customer.

 Concurrency